 - save searches for easy access

-You can search in Most Shared for topics, domains, multiple domains, or a combination of these things.
+You can use Content Analyzer Search for topics, domains, multiple domains, or a combination of these things.

 Let's start with choosing content topics.
-Keep in mind that in Most Shared, BuzzSumo looks for the search terms you provide in the title or topic of the content that we find online.
+Keep in mind that in the Content Analyzer Search, BuzzSumo looks for the search terms you provide in the title or topic of the content that we find online.

 Identify broad content topics